Foodservice Management Professional, FMP, Mixologist, Culinarian Extraordinaire

 BEVERLY CARRICK ORIGINAL ARTWORK OF THE DAY:

-This artwork is #0360 a 20” x 24” original oil painting by Beverly Carrick, which, she entitled, “Smoke Trees of Arizona.”
+This artwork is #0712 a 24” x 30” original oil painting by Beverly Carrick, which, she entitled, “Red Rocks at Twilight.”
 It is among her more beautiful works and is available for sale.
-You can see much more of her work at her Website, found at beverlycarrick.com, or at the blog’s Facebook page.
-At her Website, you will see not only more original oil paintings but also lithographs, giclees, prints, miniatures, photographs, and even her award-winning instructional video entitled, “Painting the Southwest with Beverly Carrick.”
+You can see much more of her work at her website, found at beverlycarrick.com, or at the blog’s Facebook page.
+At her website, you will see not only more original oil paintings but also lithographs, giclees, prints, miniatures, photographs, and even her award-winning instructional video entitled, “Painting the Southwest with Beverly Carrick.”
 Beverly has been painting for more than 60 years and known around the world for both the beauty and timelessness of her artworks.
 Hanging in private and public galleries and followed by many fans encircling the globe—her works instill awe because of her artistic brilliance and personal beauty.
 We urge you to go to her Website NOW and view her work.
 It is possible that you will find something you like and will want to buy it for yourself, a friend, a loved one, or a neighbor!
 You will not be disappointed so please: do yourself a favor and go there IMMEDIATELY!
-Thank you, the American Institute of Culinary Politics-Elemental News of the Day!
+Thank you, the American Institute of Culinary Politics-Elemental News of the Day.

 Beverly Carrick: The World’s Greatest Artist (1927-2012)